 Not long ago, Jesse (of Conduit Coffee) and I got it in our heads to do a series on the complexity of coffee.
 This was sort of made in the context of coffee complexity vs wine (following the publication of this article in WSJ), but our expertise with wine is somewhat limited.
 We are, however, quite versed in the delightful complex nature of Coffee.

-Naturally we broke this up into a three part series, and then life procceeded to make things a bit challenging.
+Naturally, we broke this up into a three-part series, and then life proceeded to make things a bit challenging.
 Regular listeners of Coffee Lovers Radio might wonder where we've been – we plan to address that a little bit in an upcoming episode.
-For now, I encourage you to enjoy our walk through the complexity of coffee, from green coffee, to roasted, to brewed.
+For now, I encourage you to enjoy our walk through the complexity of coffee, from green coffee to roasted, to brew.
 What is complex at each step?
 What do the roaster and the brewer want to keep in mind?

 If nothing else, we hope to spark an interest in a subject that is deeply fascinating to us…

 Also find Coffee Lovers Radio links and sign up to the radio newsletter at http://www.coffeeloversradio.com

 Episode 1 – Is Coffee More Complex Than Wine?